 Unveiling the Magic: The Science Behind Conversations Between Children and Robots

 In this article, we have attempted to demystify the magic of child-robot conversations by providing a high-level overview of the steps involved in converting a question by a child into a response by a robot.
-The process starts with semantic parsing, which comprises preprocessing and embedding extraction, followed by intent inference using similarity search, and ends with response formulation using pre-written responses or generative AI.
+The process starts with semantic parsing, which comprises preprocessing and embedding extraction, followed by intent inference using similarity search, and ends with response formulation.

 While this may seem like a lot of work, these steps are essential to ensure that child-robot conversations are barrier-free and effective.
 In the coming weeks, we will delve deeper into the functioning of each of these steps and explore how they contribute to successful child-robot conversations.
 We will also look at how Miko, a popular child companion robot, addresses some of the challenges in the field pertaining to human-child conversations.